 Then, think: how does the point in this sentence contribute to the point I want to make in the paragraph; how does the point I’m making in the paragraph contribute to the point I’m making in the section; how does the point made in the section contribute to the core claim of the chapter; how does the central claim of the chapter build in to my overall thesis?
 Put those core points/claims at the beginnings of your paragraphs, sections and chapters.
 Link and signal from one paragraph to another, from one section to another, and from one chapter to another.

-The usual structure of a 15,000 word MSc dissertation is an introduction (ca. 2500 words), Three or four substantive chapters (each ca. 2500-3000 words), and a conclusion (ca. 1000-2000 words).
+The usual structure of a 15,000 word MSc dissertation is an introduction (ca. 2500 words), three or four substantive chapters (each ca. 2500-3000 words), and a conclusion (ca. 1000-2000 words).
 The introduction spells out the focus of the study and its objectives or research questions, explaining why these were interesting to the author and 'locating' them in the field.
 It should also include an outline of the subsequent chapters.
 In cases where a student collected his/her own empirical data, the next chapter (or final section of the introduction) usually provides an account and justification of the research design and methodology adopted.
 How the next substantive chapters are organised will depend the nature of the research.
 However, you must ensure that your treatment is analytical, integrating conceptual, empirical and methodological insights.
 This integration may run through the body of the work or it may take place largely in an analysis chapter.
 The conclusion should reflect on the implications of your findings for wider theory and where relevant, for practice, picking up themes about the rationale of the study in your introduction.

 Each substantive chapter should have a clear beginning and end which between them signpost clearly (a) how this chapter fits into the rest of the dissertation, (b) the structure of the chapter, (c) the main points which the reader should take from it.
 Always ensure that your argumentation is as tight as possible and clearly presented.